 When preparing for your first cruise, one of the most important tools is communication–with your travel partners as well as with the cruise line.
-From getting to know the priorities and interests of your friends or family coming along to understanding the opportunities and activities available during your sailing, there is so much to learn, discuss, and get excited about before you even set sail.
+From getting to know the priorities and interests of your friends or family coming along to understanding the opportunities and activities available during your sailing, there is so much to learn (such as knowing the difference between port vs starboard) and get excited about before you even set sail.

 Follow these cruise tips for first-timers to ensure that your first cruise vacation is everything you hope it to be and so much more.